mohamedrezk122/Astar-OSM/README.md

 ## Samples

-I used these coordinates both with open street maps(right) and my algorithm(right)
+I used these coordinates both with open street maps(right) and my algorithm(left)
 ```py
 start = (30.3243732 , 31.6886483)
 goal  = (30.3569825 , 31.7031567)